ohbendy/Myanmar-font-resources/UTN11 addenda.md

 ---

 # Additional languages #
-(updated 12 July 2024)
+(updated 8 August 2026)

 **Danu (ဓနု) ISO dnv**

 According to Wikipedia, [Danu](https://en.wikipedia.org/wiki/Intha-Danu_language) script was invented in 2013–2014 but its use remains controversial.
-This is unencoded.
+This is unencoded and likely needs a new Unicode range separate from Myanmar.
 I am in touch with the script's inventor to work out a Unicode proposal.

 ![Danu](https://github.com/user-attachments/assets/c95e1266-00a6-4e7b-95dd-b32c2d498ce4)